bluecells/Blog/pages/my-articles/who-are-our-customers/blog_item.en.md

 <br>
 #### The nurse
 * She weights 50kg and she is 1.60m tall.
 Her patient is an young male of 1.80m and 85 kg.
-* She will not even dare to use it.
+* She will not even dare to use it,
+* Worse still, she could upset him even more and pay the price.

 <br>
 #### The fireman
 * He is super-fit and could apply all the techniques.
 * His problem is 50-years old and has lost everything he had.
-* Violent techniques are not applicable.
+* Violent techniques are not applicable in that context.

 <br>
 #### The teacher